Year 765 Crawlers Sing

 "Oh...alright."
 Vicar had no fear in his posture; he got up and walk behind the tattooed lad right out the door in complete silence.

-Rhea must do something; it was the least she could do for them.
-So, she got up and search for the stairs to the hatch ignoring every question sent her way.
+Rhea must do something; it is the least she could do for them.
+So, she got up and search for the stairs to the hatch while ignoring every question sent her way.
 She isn’t ready to give them answers if she is wrong to be concerned.
 She climbs the steps and closes the hatch behind her, moving towards the edge of the roof and listen to the conversation between the Vicar and the long-lost child.

 "I'm fine, Vicar.
 They're my real family..."
 The boy forces this out, hiding his face away from the Vicar.
-Struggling to keep a tough appearance, something about the way the boy struggles suggests that he was lying through his teeth.
+Struggling to keep a tough appearance, something about the way the boy struggles suggests that he is lying through his teeth.

 "I...know that your mother and father were part of this gang.
 But Ranko, you don't have to force yourself to be with those people.
 Come back home, we can find another way to keep you saf-"